halfbrained/cuda_lsp/readme/options_description.md

     * false - changes to the documents are sent to server after edit and a short delay (default)
     * true - sent only before requests (will delay server's analysis)

+* enable_mouse_hover - when 'false' - 'hover' only acessible via a command

 * hover_dlg_max_lines - hover dialog max lines number, default is 10

-* enable_mouse_hover - when 'false' - 'hover' only acessible via a command
+* hover_additional_comands - list of additional commands to show in hover dialog; possible values:
+    * definition
+    * references
+    * implementation
+    * declaration
+    * type definition

 # Debug option